HotelOfSecrets/Amberi-neural-network/README.md

 # Amberi-neural-network
 This is our advanced neural network of our own production.
-She is a companion of our 3D sex game in VR mode
+She is a companion of our 3D sex game in VR mode.
+Amberi is a cutting-edge neural network that serves as a mediator between two players, helping to generate and launch a game scene.
+With a built-in voice assistant that speaks 30 different languages, including Hindi and Simplified Chinese, Amberi is more than just a tool - it's a companion.
+With the ability to extract motion from video and convert it into data that can be used in Unreal Engine 5, Amberi is revolutionizing the way we experience video games.
+Whether you're looking for a more immersive gaming experience or just a new way to have fun, Amberi is the perfect choice.